 Core group of key experts

-At present, the core group consists of 21 key experts – all with significant experience working on bamboo construction and related technologies.
+At present, the core group consists of 27 key experts, all of whom have significant experience working on bamboo construction and related technologies.
 Their profiles, expertise, and key publications are listed below.

 - Andrew Lawrence: ARUP, UK

-– Arjan Van Der Vegte: MOSO International, Netherlands
+- Arjan Van Der Vegte: MOSO International, the Netherlands

 - Bhavna Sharma: University of Bath, UK